Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Previously, the bank only allowed consumers to have one Sapphire-branded card at a time.
-The bank also confirmed that members can earn the welcome bonus on each of the 3 cards, so long as they’re new card members.
+Previously, the bank only allowed consumers to have 1 Sapphire-branded card at a time.
+The bank also confirmed that new card members can — at least in theory — earn the welcome bonus offer on each of the 3 cards.

-Let’s take a closer look at changes to Sapphire welcome bonus eligibility and how Chase might introduce its own version of the Amex pop-up window.
+Let’s take a closer look at changes to Sapphire welcome offer eligibility and how Chase might introduce its own version of the Amex pop-up window.

 Advertisement

-Chase To Change Sapphire Welcome Bonus Eligibility Requirements
+Chase Changes Sapphire Welcome Bonus Offer Eligibility Requirements

-For reference, in the past, you could only have one Sapphire card at a time.
-Likewise, you could only receive a new member welcome bonus once every 48 months across the Sapphire card family.
+Previously, you could only have 1 Sapphire card at a time.
+Likewise, you could only receive a new member welcome offer once every 48 months across the Sapphire card family.

-For example, if you opened a new Chase Sapphire Preferred card and earned the welcome bonus in May 2025, you’d have to wait until May 2029 to earn the welcome offer on the Chase Sapphire Reserve card.
-You’d also have to close your Chase Sapphire Preferred card in order to be approved for a new card in the Sapphire family.
-Thankfully, this is no longer the case, as Chase now treats each card separately.
+For example, if you opened a new Chase Sapphire Preferred card and earned the welcome offer in May 2025, you’d have to wait until May 2029 to earn the welcome offer on the Chase Sapphire Reserve card.
+You’d also have to close your Chase Sapphire Preferred card to be approved for a new card in the Sapphire family.
+This is no longer the case, as Chase now treats each card separately.

 Hot Tip:

-We expect Chase’s 5/24 rule to continue to apply to cards in the Sapphire family even after these changes take effect.
-This unofficial rule means you can only be approved for a Chase credit card if you’ve opened 5 cards or fewer over the past 24 months.
+We expect Chase’s 5/24 rule to continue to apply to cards in the Sapphire family.
+This unofficial rule means you can only be approved for a new Chase credit card if you’ve opened 5 cards or fewer over the past 24 months.

-As mentioned in the intro, this is oddly similar to American Express’ infamous pop-up windows.
-Existing American Express cardholders applying for a new card sometimes receive a pop-up during the application process that notifies them that while they may be approved for a new account, they’re not eligible for a welcome bonus.
+Chase’s new bonus ineligibility window is oddly similar to American Express’ infamous pop-up windows.
+Existing American Express cardholders applying for a new card may receive a pop-up during the application process that notifies them that while they may be approved for a new account, they’re not eligible for a welcome bonus.

 Amex Pop Up Jail Brett